 What is it: Mobile Suit Gundam

-Mobile Suit Gundam is an anime and manga franchise that revolutionized the mecha genre by introducing a more complex narrative and deeper characters.
-First released in 1979, the anime was created by Yoshiyuki Tomino and produced by studio Sunrise.
-The series is set in the distant future, where humanity has colonized space and divided into several factions, leading to armed conflicts involving huge combat robots known as Mobile Suits.
-The original series, titled “Mobile Suit Gundam”, laid the foundation for a vast franchise that includes sequels, films, OVAs and a multitude of related products such as toys and games.
+Mobile Suit Gundam is an anime and manga franchise that revolutionized the mecha genre, introducing a more complex narrative and deeper characters.
+First released in 1979, the anime was created by Yoshiyuki Tomino and produced by Sunrise studio.
+The series is set in the distant future, where humanity has colonized space and divided into various factions, leading to armed conflicts involving enormous combat robots known as Mobile Suits.
+The original series, titled "Mobile Suit Gundam," laid the groundwork for a vast franchise that includes sequels, films, OVAs, and a plethora of related products such as toys and games.

 Anime Production